We find an answer to environmental challenges and opportunities

 Iberdrola's environmental strategy and management has been acknowledged in several international environmental indices.
 Amongst the most prestigious we may highlight the Dow Jones Sustainability Index, where Iberdrola has been selected in every index since the Index was founded, or the FTSE4Good Index.
 To make progress along these lines, the following basic principles are established:

-- Collaboration with the main stakeholders (Public Administration, sector companies and suppliers) in both defining and implementing innovation projects, and in developing traction initiatives for the rest of supplier companies.
-Here we may highlight Iberdrola's direct participation in the Eco-efficiency in Basque Companies Programme and in the recently-established Basque Ecodesign Center, with the aim of developing projects for the entire Group in the field of green mobility, ecodesign, making the supply chain more sustainable, developing new methodologies for the economic assessment of environmental impacts and energy efficiency.
+- Collaboration with the main Stakeholders (Public Administration, sector companies and suppliers) in both defining and implementing innovation projects, and in developing traction initiatives for the rest of supplier companies.
+Here we may highlight Iberdrola's direct participation in the Eco-efficiency in Basque companies program and in the recently-established Basque Ecodesign Center, with the aim of developing projects for the entire croup in the field of green mobility, ecodesign, making the supply chain more sustainable, developing new methodologies for the economic assessment of environmental impacts and energy efficiency.